darkstego/wakib-keys/README.md

 Emacs minor mode that provides a modern, efficient and easy to learn keybindings

+## Features

+### Proper Prefix Key Remapping

+Using Ctrl+C and Ctrl+X as copy and paste respectively has always been tricky in Emacs.
+CUA mode is fidly and most attempts to replace those keys end up breaking down certain scenarios.

+This mode converts those keys to copy/paste while providing new remapping keys that all behave properly.

+* C-c and C-x now implement proper Copy/Paste.
+Not Emacs CUA.
+* New prefixes C-d and C-e work in all contexts.
+* Pressing C-d shows up as C-d in the minibuffer
+* These prefixes only act as the old key to start the prefix mode.
+So the vanilla Emacs C-c C-c press becomes C-d C-c in this mode.

+### Easy to learn

+This mode makes it easy to pick up Emacs and start unlocking its potential without having to sacrifice its power.
+The point of this mode it to leverage common shortcuts that you are used to while making it easy to learn Emacs.

+One of the ways this is done is by making individual shortcuts more powerful.
+So they give access to many features without having to memorize individual keys for each.
+Some keys perform non-repeatable tasks that can be utilized to do more.
+An example is the Ctrl+A key that is typically mapped to Select All.
+Selecting they entire buffer is not something that occurs often enough in emacs to merit occupying an entire shortcut, also it is non-repeatable.
+In this mode Ctrl+A becomes select region, so on first press it selects current line, on next press it selects current block(Paragraph).
+Press again and you get the Select All.
+That makes it easy to memorize shortcuts as similar behaviour are grouped together.

 ## Bindings

 The tables below show the bindings